 Due diligence is important when looking into any asset class.
 However, doing one's homework may be even more important when it comes to digital currency, as this asset class has been around for far less time than more traditional assets (like stocks and bonds) and comes with substantial uncertainty.

 Conducting the proper research on cryptocurrencies may require a would-be investor to explore many areas.
-One area in particular that could prove helpful is simply learning the basic industry terminology.
+One area in particular that could prove helpful is simply learning the basic crypto terminology.
 Certain lingo is highly unique to digital currency, making it unlikely that traders would have picked it up when studying other asset classes like stocks, bonds and commodities.

 In digital currency, an address is basically a destination where a user sends and receives digital currency.
 In a way, it is similar to a bank account.
 These addresses usually include a long series of letters and numbers.

-An altcoin is a digital currency other than bitcoin.
+An altcoin is a digital currency other than Bitcoin.
 There were more than 1,000 altcoins listed on data source CoinMarketCap at the time of this writing.
-Another way of describing the term "altcoin" is referring to it as an alternative protocol asset, meaning that it follows a protocol (set of rules) that's different than that of bitcoin.
+Another way of describing the term "altcoin" is referring to it as an alternative protocol asset, meaning that it follows a protocol (set of rules) that's different than that of Bitcoin.

 In crypto, arbitrage refers to taking advantage of the price difference between two different exchanges.
-If bitcoin is selling for £8,950 on one exchange and £9,000 on another, a trader can buy the digital currency on the first exchange and sell it on the second for a modest profit.
+If Bitcoin is selling for £8,950 on one exchange and £9,000 on another, a trader can buy the digital currency on the first exchange and sell it on the second for a modest profit.